fx-giant/giant-documentations/chatbot/setting-up-chatbot-agent-in-giant.md

 ![enter-service-account-name](./images/setting-up-chatbot-agent-in-giant-images/enter-service-account-name.png)

         vi.
 Next, assign the role Dialogflow API Admin to the Service Account.
 Then, click CONTINUE button to proceed.

+*NOTE: Please ensure that you have sufficient role **(Project IAM Admin)** within the GCP project to create the required service account and configure service account role.
+Please contact GIANT Administrator if you are unable to configure service account role.
+Your account permission needs to be configured to enable your access to this feature.*

 ![assign-role](./images/setting-up-chatbot-agent-in-giant-images/assign-role.png)